We Analyzed the Future Direction of Colgate-Palmolive Company (CL), Here is What We Found

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CL starting from POLK MICHAEL B, who sale 4,835 shares at the price of $79.25 back on Feb 11.
-After this action, POLK MICHAEL B now owns 18,255 shares of Colgate-Palmolive Company, valued at $383,174 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CL starting from Verduin Patricia, who sale 9 shares at the price of $78.36 back on Feb 18.
+After this action, Verduin Patricia now owns 54,114 shares of Colgate-Palmolive Company, valued at $705 using the latest closing price.

-Daniels Jennifer, the CLO and Secretary of Colgate-Palmolive Company, sale 20,692 shares at $78.65 during a trade that took place back on Feb 04, which means that Daniels Jennifer is holding 34,893 shares at $1,627,347 based on the most recent closing price.
+Wallace Noel R., the Chairman, President & CEO of Colgate-Palmolive Company, sale 17 shares at $78.25 during a trade that took place back on Feb 18, which means that Wallace Noel R. is holding 231,778 shares at $1,330 based on the most recent closing price.

 Stock Fundamentals for CL